Skip to content

 INFO

-If you chose the 64-bit release of Domino, this step will not have any effect as that version does not have the same limitations its counterpart have.
+This step is not required for the 64-bit release of Domino, as that version does not have the same limitations its counterpart have.

-If you are planning to create multi-million note MIDIs with the editor, it is recommended to apply the 4GB patch to break the memory usage limits of the 32-bit application.
+If multi-million note MIDIs are planned for creation with the editor, it is recommended to apply the 4GB patch to break the memory usage limits of the 32-bit application.

 Run